 Even when a prisoner dies due to medical malpractice or violence by another inmate, the prison authorities may share liability.
 When a death occurs due to medical-related negligence, you may also be able to seek wrongful death damages from the healthcare provider.

-If you have a loved one who died in a Florida prison due to the negligence of the correctional officers, fellow inmates, healthcare providers, or any other entity, we want to help you.
+If you have a loved one who died in a Florida prison due to the negligence of the correctional officers, fellow inmates, healthcare providers, or another entity, we want to help you.